risawitama/verbose-potato/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## How do locomotives know where they're going?
+Lots of training